3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

       N1 -->|service| N3[Node C]
       N2 -->|action| N4[Node D]

-The diagram is simplified.
+This diagram is simplified.
 Real systems often combine several of these patterns inside the same nodes.

 Nodes
 -----

-Each node should be responsible for a single modular purpose, for example controlling wheel motors or publishing laser range-finder data.
+Each node is typically responsible for one modular purpose, for example, controlling wheel motors or publishing laser range-finder data.
 Nodes can communicate with other nodes in the same process, in another process, or on another machine.

 A node can publish and subscribe to topics, act as a service client or server, act as an action client or server, and expose parameters, often all at once.